Understanding the Douglas-Rachford splitting method through the lenses of Moreau-type envelopes: Convergence of Douglas-Rachford splitting through envelopes

 \end{itemize}

-Therefore, from $\partial_F \mathcal{L}_{\gamma^{-1}}(\x^k) = \frac{\partial \mathcal{L}_{\gamma^{-1}}}{\partial u}(\x^k) \times \frac{\partial \mathcal{L}_{\gamma^{-1}}}{\partial v}(\x^k) \times \frac{\partial\mathcal{L}_{\gamma^{-1}}}{\partial y}(\x^k)$, identity \eqref{subgrad:Lagrangian} follows.
-To prove \eqref{subgrad:aux}, note that due to the update rule for $\{s^k\}$ in \eqref{DR:scheme}, it follows \end{proof}
+Therefore, from $\hat{\partial} \mathcal{L}_{\gamma^{-1}}(\x^k) = \hat{\partial}_x \mathcal{L}_{\gamma^{-1}}(\x^k) \times \hat{\partial}_y \mathcal{L}_{\gamma^{-1}}(\x^k) \times \hat{\partial}_w \mathcal{L}_{\gamma^{-1}}(\x^k)$, identity \eqref{subgrad:Lagrangian} follows.
+To prove \eqref{subgrad:aux}, note that due to the update rule for $\{z^k\}$ in \eqref{DR:scheme}, it follows \end{proof}

-Our result is not a straightforward application of the general scheme in \cite{atenas2023unified}.
-As made clear in the proof, in our setting, the DRE functional decrease is measured only in terms of some components of the primal-dual term $\|\x^{k}-\x^{k+1}\|^2$.
+The following result is not a straightforward application of the general scheme in \cite{atenas2023unified}.
+As made clear in the proof, in our setting, the DRE functional decrease is measured only in terms of some components of the norm of the primal-dual term $\|\x^{k}-\x^{k+1}\|^2$.
 This feature prevents us to directly apply the unifying convergence theory of \cite{atenas2023unified}.

-We now give an alternative proof of \cite[Theorem 4.3]{themelis2020douglas}, based on the developments in \cite{atenas2023unified}.
-The result states subsequential convergence of the iterates to critical points of $\varphi,$ and convergence of $\DRE(s^k)$ to a critical value of $\varphi.$
+The next result states subsequential convergence of DR splitting to critical points of $\varphi$, retrieving \cite[Theorem 4.3]{themelis2020douglas}.
+Here, we provide an alternative proof, based on the developments in \cite{atenas2023unified}.
+This shows that it is possible to see DR splitting as a method of descent through appropriate lenses.